Instrumentation and remote sensing

 The maps from work package I allow quantitative analyses of the horizontal landscape structure of the three exploratories.
 Linking it with the height information obtained from the LiDAR and Pléiades data analyses, we will extend the 2D information on horizontal landscape configuration by a vertical component to provide a more complete 3D description of landscape and vegetation structures.

 Time series analysis

-The relationships between ecosystem functions and land use intensities are among the main research topics in the Biodiversity Exploratories program.
+The relationships between ecosystem functions and land-use intensities are among the main research topics in the Biodiversity Exploratories programme.
 Often, the currently observed status is the result of processes that have been present over long time periods.
 Thus, the historical development of the landscape may contribute explaining the currently observed status.
 Remote sensing offers the possibility to make such descriptions using time series analysis techniques – when corresponding imagery is available.

-By opening the Landsat archive to the public, NASA is providing a data store that can be used to build time series starting from the 1980ies.
-The objective of this work package is to acquire, pre-process and analyze Landsat images to construct temporal trajectories which describe the history of land cover changes in the Biodiversity Exploratories.
-In a second step we will analyze the potential of these change maps to be part of the explanatory features that serve as proxy for land use intensity.
+By opening the Landsat archive to the public, NASA is providing a data store that can be used to build time series starting from the 1980s.
+The objective of this work package is to acquire, pre-process and analyse Landsat images to construct temporal trajectories which describe the history of land cover changes in the Biodiversity Exploratories.
+In a second step, we will analyse the potential of these change maps to be part of the explanatory features that serve as proxy for land-use intensity.